luobintianya/SAPBTP_DEMOS/btp_javademo/README.md

 [English](/README.md) | [中文](/README_ZH.md)

-This branch is the BTP Simple Demo Application for Java Applicaiton. we can use this demo to familiary with the SAP BTP Java Development Lifecycle.
+This folder is the BTP Simple Demo Application for Java Applicaiton. we can use this demo to familiary with the SAP BTP Java Development Lifecycle.

 After that ,  you can directly user the template for further development or build another applicaitons with you own development